runtimeverification/rv-monitor/README.md

 ## Executing a Monitored Program

-When you execute a monitored program with Java, you need to include the RV-Monitor Runtime Library, as well as your current directory, in your class path.
+When you execute a monitored program with Java, you need to include the RV-Monitor Runtime Library, as well as your current directory, in your Java classpath.
 The RV-Monitor Runtime Library is provided in this package in the rv-monitor/lib directory.
 A typical value of this is: